AdaCore/gnatstudio/docs/users_guide/extending.rst

     color).
 You can change those properties using the default console menu (top-left of the console).

-    If this preference is disabled, GPS doesn't created an execution window.
-The debugger assumes the program being debugged either doesn't require input or that input is handled outside GPS.
+    If this preference is disabled, GPS does not created an execution window.
+The debugger assumes the program being debugged either does not require input or that input is handled outside GPS.
 For example, when you attach to a running process, this process already has an associated terminal.